Where Do Diamonds Come From?

 Yellow/Orange Diamonds

 Although still rare, these are the most common coloured diamonds.
 They are caused by nitrogen atoms replacing carbon.
 The most common colour combinations of yellow diamonds are brown/yellow, green/yellow and orange/yellow.
-The combinations can affect the pricing of your diamond.
+These combinations can affect the pricing of your diamond.

 Blue/Green Diamonds